“‘’Man, remember that you are only light and that you will return to light’’ (Hermes Trismegistus)

 The origin of the Surynamaskar (surya=sun, namaskar=salutation) has been attributed to the Persian.
 This people had a monotheist religion of which Supreme God ‘’Ahura-Mazda’’ was called ‘’Lord of light and heaven’’, but they still revered some primitive gods such as Mithra (the sun) and Anaita (goddess of fertility and earth).
-In the VIIth century, the Persian, running away from Islam, settled down in India and congregated in the area of Bombay.
+Following the conquest of Persia, part of the Parsi population fled to the East and settled in India.
 It’s important to notice that in India, the pantheon of ‘’the forces of nature’’ was rather lead by Indra, the lightning bearer, god of storms and fertilizing rain.
 In the aftermath of this immigration a solar ritual emerged gradually in yogic practice.
 Many yoga schools in India have adopted the sun salutation, but not all of them endorsed it, and many different forms exist.

 The one detailed in here is inspired by the teachings of Dhirendhra Brahmachari’s school in New Delhi.
 However, every school offers different variations that slightly modify the basic techniques.
 A traditional sentence says that ‘’there is as many ways of practicing the Surynamaskar as there are yogis under the sun’’!